 Students can review the role of the advocate, request a list of trained advocates or request that the Conduct Office pair them with an advocate HERE.

 Trainings are held each semester.
-If you missed the Fall 2017 training but still want to participate, email StudentConduct@rit.edu and we can schedule a time that works for you.
+Our upcoming training dates for advocates can be found at he CPD website.
+You can also email StudentConduct@rit.edu and we can answer questions or schedule a training time that works for you.

 The manual includes:

 ♦ Code of Conduct